Talaric0/react-music-player/README.md

 * https://talaric0.github.io/react-music-player/

 ## Description
 <p>This is a music player app.
 It was developed using create-react-app and function components, for styling SCSS is used.
-A library and dark mode have been incorporated.</p>
+A library have been incorporated.</p>

 <p>All songs are from https://chillhop.com/.</p>